pcfgallery/website/_posts/2019-11-14-document-card-view.md

   - pradesh_dhayalan
 ---

-A control to get all the annotations and renders as Document Card View which is built on Office UI Fabric.
+A control to get all the annotations and render them as a Document Card View (built on Office UI Fabric).